zhitom/zkweb/README.md

 ## zkWeb-en

-zkWeb is zookeeper web to manager and monitor zookeeper cluster with builtin H2 database.This is based on TaoBao God（yasenagat）'s zkWeb code,and have a big upgrade and modification,It can put war-file to tomcat and execute it!
+zkWeb is zookeeper web to manager and monitor zookeeper cluster with builtin H2 database.This is based on TaoBao God（yasenagat）'s zkWeb code,and have a big upgrade and modification,It can run as two methods:

+1. put <war-file> to tomcat and execute it!
+2. java -jar <jar-file> to execute it!

 ### old zkWeb code address